rakutentech/android-miniapp/.github/CONTRIBUTING.md

 If you would like to submit a pull request for a major feature, please follow the learning path below to ensure you understand the development guidelines and the tools which we use.

-* **Read and understand our [Android SDK Development guidelines](https://github.com/rakutentech/mobile-sdk-guidelines/blob/master/android-sdk-development-guidelines.md)**.
+* **Read and understand our [SDK Development guidelines](https://github.com/rakutentech/mobile-sdk-guidelines/blob/master/sdk-development-guidelines.md)**.
 * Be familiar with the [Kotlin Coding Conventions](https://kotlinlang.org/docs/reference/coding-conventions.html).
 * Read about best practices for Android:
     * [Best Practices for Background Jobs](https://developer.android.com/training/best-background)